-Eric DeCamps "Constructing a Theater Show in the Big City" Podcast Interview #1
+Eric DeCamps "Constructing a Theater Show for the Big City" Podcast Interview

 What We'll Explore

-This is a two part podcast about creating and selling your show to a theater audience.
-This episode examines the product.
-Eric Descamps outlines how he designs an emotional and impactful show that builds audience trust, connects emotionally, shares your passions and personality, and communicates with the audience honed through listening over and over to live show feedback.
+Eric Descamps describes his process of creating an emotional and impactful experience that builds trust, connects emotionally, shares your passions and personality, and communicates with the audience honed through listening over and over to your guests.

 Who is Eric DeCamps?